alteryx/ayx-developer-sdk/docs/howto/danceable-lyrics-input-tool/README.md

 We can see the strings are quoted.
 This is great, Polars supports all of this right out of the box!

-Moving on to our input files containing track features:
+Let's move on to our input files which contain track features:
 ![tail --bytes +4 ./artists.csv | rich -h 5 --csv -](./assets/artists-head.png)

-Above, we pipe commands through `tail --bytes +4` in order to skip past the first 4 bytes representing a UTF-8 [Byte Order Mark (BOM)](https://en.wikipedia.org/wiki/Byte_order_mark) in our input CSV files.
+Above, we pipe commands through `tail --bytes +4` in order to skip past the first 4 bytes, which represent a UTF-8 [Byte Order Mark (BOM)](https://en.wikipedia.org/wiki/Byte_order_mark) in our input CSV files.
 But this is something Polars can handle for us.
 Let's try another approach using Python and Polars:

 ```text
 >>> import polars as pl